 As discussed in sec.
-2.1.4, the 8 detector constants K_i can in principle be determined along with $\sin^2 2\theta{13}$ if each detector is operated at a "near" and a "far" site for equal amounts of time.
+2.1.4, the 8 detector constants K_i can in principle be determined along with $\sin^2 2\theta{13}$ if each detector is operated at one of two Near sites and at the Far site for equal amounts of time.
 In practice it will not be convenient to "swap" all 8 detectors halfway through the experiment.
 Rather, we propose to make 3 "swaps" of 4 detectors each at the end of each quarter of the experiment, as indicated in Table 2.1.